The History Of Michael Jordan’s ‘Come Fly With Me’ VHS Tape

 The shirts are tough to find but you will occasionally come across one for a hundred or less dollars.
 The promo card has become a more sought-after piece of memorabilia, often fetching between $300-500.

-On On January 26th of 1989 — five days after Jordan dropped 53 points (20/28 fg), 14 rebounds and 8 rebounds on the Phoenix Suns — CBS/Fox dropped ‘Come Fly With Me’ into Blockbuster video stores.
+On January 26th of 1989 — five days after Jordan dropped 53 points (20/28 fg), 14 rebounds and 8 rebounds on the Phoenix Suns — CBS/Fox dropped ‘Come Fly With Me’ into Blockbuster video stores.
 The 42-minute masterpiece was directed by David Gavant — mostly known for making baseball specials and documentaries after ‘Come Fly With Me’ — and narrated by Jay Thomas, who recently passed away and was mostly known for the TV show ‘Mork & Mindy’ before 1989 and shows like ‘Cheers’ and ‘Murphy Brown’ afterwards.
 The soundtrack featured 80s staples like Yanni and John Tesh — mostly known to basketball fans as the creator of the NBA on NBC theme song.
-And of course the highlights was Michael Jordan taking flight over defenders and some candid conversations with Mike and his parents.
+And of course the highlights were Michael Jordan taking flight over defenders and some candid conversations with Mike and his parents.

 If you didn’t have a Blockbuster membership, there was another way of getting your hands on the tape.
 All you had to do was buy a 12 pack of Coke.